Water and Sewer Upgrades

 Is there lead in Saskatoon’s drinking water system?

 The drinking water leaving the Saskatoon Water Treatment Plant and in the water distribution system is virtually lead-free.
 The lead level content in the City’s drinking water when it enters the water distribution system is 100 times lower than the Health Canada limit.
-Approximately 4,900 properties in Saskatoon still have lead water service pipes (most built before 1950).
+There are still properties in Saskatoon that have lead water service pipes (most built before 1950).
 Some may experience lead leaching from the pipes into the drinking water or if the household plumbing system contains lead (including solder and brass fittings).
 Small amounts of lead can dissolve into drinking water when it sits in household plumbing.

 How do I know if I have lead in my drinking water?